Iran says nuclear deal depends on lifting of sanctions

 Some U.S. lawmakers who had objected to the earlier bill, but agreed to the compromise, said the administration had assured them the bill would not interfere with the negotiations.

-"The administration has assured me that (Tuesday’s) vote will not impede negotiators’ ability to do their jobs and work towards a final deal with Iran," said Democratic Senator Chris Murphy.
+"The administration has assured me that (Tuesday’s) vote will not impede negotiators’ ability to do their jobs and work toward a final deal with Iran," said Democratic Senator Chris Murphy.

 A combination of U.S. and EU sanctions have choked off nearly 1.5 million barrels per day of Iranian exports since early 2012, reducing its oil exports by 60 percent to around 1 million barrels a day.

-While Iran denies its nuclear programme has any military element, it has never welcomed intrusive inspections and has in the past kept some nuclear sites secret.
+While Iran denies its nuclear program has any military element, it has never welcomed intrusive inspections and has in the past kept some nuclear sites secret.

 A delegation from the International Atomic Energy Agency, the United Nations' nuclear watchdog, arrived in Tehran on Wednesday for scheduled technical talks, Iran's semi-official Mehr news agency reported.
 Talks with the IAEA run parallel to the negotiations with world powers.